 Sign Lighting When it Gets Dark

-However, due to light pollution some councils place restrictions on the level of illumination a shop can throw at its own sign.
+However, due to light pollution, some councils restrict the level of illumination a shop can throw at its own sign.

 Make sure you clear it with your local council before you splash out on this 400W monster!